Deeplodocus/deeplodocus/README.md

 Deeplodocus accepts to load data referenced in text files (images path, video path, numbers, text, numpy array path, etc...) and also files inside folder.
 Therefore you can directly give a file path or a folder path.

+NOTE: Relative paths are relative to the main file

 ```yaml